 SINTEF Ocean wanted to extend USFOS with a pre- and post-processor, later to be called Xact, and Ceetron was tasked with the development work.
 Xact was built using GLview 3D Visualization API.

-World-wide marketing and sales of USFOS is done jointly by SINTEF Ocean and DNV GL Digital solutions, part of DNV GL, one of the largest ship classification societies globally, with 400 offices and 16,000 employees worldwide.
+World-wide marketing and sales of USFOS is done jointly by SINTEF Ocean and DNV Digital solutions, part of DNV, one of the largest ship classification societies globally, with 400 offices and 16,000 employees worldwide.

 Today USFOS licenses are being used by all or most major operators and engineering companies working in the field.